cockroachdb/docs/v2.2/configure-replication-zones.md

 Level | Description
 ------|------------
 Cluster | The `.default` replication zone mentioned above also applies to all system ranges not constrained by a more specific replication zone.
-System Range | CockroachDB comes with pre-configured replication zones for the "meta" and "liveness" system ranges.
-If necessary, you can add replication zones for the "timeseries" range and other "system" ranges as well.
-See [Create a Replication Zone for a System Range](#create-a-replication-zone-for-a-system-range) for more details.<br><br>CockroachDB also comes with a pre-configured replication zone for one internal table, `system.jobs`, which stores metadata about long-running jobs such as schema changes and backups.
-Historical queries are never run against this table and the rows in it are updated frequently, so the pre-configured zone gives this table a lower-than-default `ttlseconds`.
+System Range | CockroachDB comes with pre-configured replication zones for important system ranges, such as the "meta" and "liveness" ranges.
+If necessary, you can add replication zones for the "timeseries" range and other system ranges as well.
+See [Create a Replication Zone for a System Range](#create-a-replication-zone-for-a-system-range) for more details.<br><br>CockroachDB also comes with pre-configured replication zones for the internal `system` database and the `system.jobs` table, which stores metadata about long-running jobs such as schema changes and backups.

 ### Level priorities